-Our Board is composed of skilled and diverse directors who follow established, robust corporate governance practices and policies.
+Our Board of Directors (the "Board") is composed of skilled and diverse directors who follow established, robust corporate governance practices and policies.
 The Board believes strongly in the value of an independent board of directors and has established a Lead Independent Director role with broad responsibility.
 The following overview provides a snapshot of our corporate governance structure and processes, including key aspects of our Board operations.